PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-06-20 06:43:57
+Last updated: 2024-06-20 06:44:30
-Random Quote: Imagine you were born in a poor family, in a poor city, in a poor country, and by the time you were 28 years old, you have so much money you can't even count it.
-What do you do?
-You make your dreams come true. - Steve Murphy
+Random Quote: Have you been arrested in a mall?Dumped in a mall?Turned out you're Canadian in a mall? - Ted Mosby